Tiako i Madagasikara

 Solofonantenaina Razoarimihaja was the President of TIM from 2002 to 2007.
 On October 12, 2007, he was succeeded by Yvan Randriasandratriniony, who became the Interim National President.
-Randriasandratriniony was officially elected as President of TIM on May 21, 2008, at the party's second national congress, while Ivohasina Razafimahefa was elected as its Secretary-General.
+Randriasandratriniony was officially elected as President of TIM on May 21, 2008, at the party's second national congress.
+Rina Randriamasinoro was the party's Secretary-General in 2023.

-Ravalomanana led his personal movement in the 2013 Malagasy general election.
+Ravalomanana led his personal movement in the 2013, 2018, and 2023 presidential elections.